mrocklin/blog/_posts/work/2018-03-29-scaling-python.md

 You can also *scale out* to parallelize across many machines.
-This provides the most scalability, but also introduces the most challenges for users and IT.
+This provides the most scalability, but also introduces new challenges and opportunities.

 TODO